 After the approval of the High Speed Rail plan by the state legislature in the summer of 2012, electrification officially became “fully funded” with funding from Proposition 1A.
 In 2014, Caltrain released a new draft environmental impact report for this project.

 In July 2016, JPB voted to approve contracts for construction of electrification infrastructure and purchase of electric rolling stock.
 After months of unnecessary delays in 2017 due to change in administrations, the federal government formally approved a key grant for the project after intense lobbying by business groups as well as Senator Feinstein and Governor Brown.
-Electrification is expected break ground in July 2017 and complete by 2021.
+Electrification construction began in July 2017 and should be completed by 2021.

 - If the diesel fuel cost is so high, shouldn't Caltrain be running shorter trains during off-peak hours to save fuel?